ahnpj/security-operations-workflows/siem-detections-and-log-analysis/README.md

-# SIEM Detections & Log Analysis — Operational Execution and Analyst Notes
+# SIEM Detections & Log Analysis

 (`siem-detections-and-log-analysis/README.md`)

-This category contains hands-on execution examples and supporting documentation for security operations tasks focused on log analysis and detection engineering within SIEM platforms.
-The goal of these writeups is to demonstrate how analysts validate log quality, build and refine detection logic, and investigate suspicious activity using structured, query-driven analysis.
+This folder contains workflow executions where the **primary focus is validating log quality, developing and refining detection logic, and investigating suspicious activity using SIEM platforms**.
+These workflows simulate how SOC analysts and detection engineers analyze telemetry, construct queries, and validate alerts using structured, log-driven analysis.

-Rather than presenting abstract detection concepts, each folder documents the practical execution of specific SIEM-focused workflows, including the searches performed, the reasoning behind query construction, and how results are evaluated in an investigative context.
-The emphasis is on operational process and analyst decision-making, similar to what would be captured in internal SOC detection runbooks and investigation working notes.
+Rather than presenting abstract detection concepts, each folder documents practical execution of SIEM-focused workflows, including searches performed, analyst reasoning behind query construction, and interpretation of results within an investigative context.
+The emphasis is on operational execution and analyst decision-making, similar to internal SOC detection runbooks and investigation working notes.

-Each folder also uses a tool-first naming convention, followed by the primary operational focus (for example, splunk-log-parsing or splunk-vpn-anomaly-analysis).
-This makes it easy to see which technologies are being used at a glance, while the documentation itself emphasizes analytical process and investigative decision-making rather than tool features.
+Each folder uses a tool-first naming convention followed by the primary operational focus (for example, `splunk-log-parsing` or `splunk-vpn-anomaly-analysis`).
+This allows quick identification of technologies being used while documentation itself emphasizes investigative workflow and analytical reasoning rather than SIEM tool functionality alone.

+> 👉 **Each folder represents one complete workflow execution**
+Every subfolder here is a **fully self-contained operational execution scenario**.
+Each one documents how a specific detection validation or log analysis task is performed from initial objective through validation and operational interpretation.

+> 👉 **Follow the workflow execution first**
+Begin with `workflow-execution.md` inside a workflow folder to see how logs were analyzed, detection queries were built, and suspicious activity was validated step by step using SIEM search techniques and investigative methodology.

 > **Terminology used in this category:**
 > **Workflows** refer to common security operations tasks (such as traffic filtering or session reconstruction).